 - Grill grates

 Additional you can make these parts look a lot nicer if you like to do that.
 But a UDS smoker will work perfectly without any fancy updates.

-The steel drum is the basic thing you need to start building an UDS.
-I have found that most people use a 55 gallon drum.
-If you only smoke for a few people however, and do not feel the need for smoking 2 or 3 Boston buts at the same time, a 30 gallon will do fine.
+The steel drum is the basic thing you need to start building a UDS.
+I have found that most people use a 55-gallon drum.
+If you only smoke for a few people however and do not feel the need for smoking 2 or 3 Boston buts at the same time, a 30 gallon will do fine.